ShoshinNikita/rview/docs/search.md

 by splitting filepaths and search inputs to normalized words and generating prefixes of various length for these words.

-But sometimes you need more advanced tools to get relevant results.
-Fortunately, `Rview` has something to offer:
+`Rview` also provides more advanced ways to search for files:

-- `"<exact match>"`: Double quotes allow to search for exact matches.
+- `"exact match"`, `".jpg"`: Search for exact matches.
-- `-"<exclude>"`: The minus before double quotes allows to exclude results that match the content inside these double quotes.
+- `-exclude`, `-.png` or `-"exclude with spaces"`: Exclude exact matches, use double quotes to exclude text with spaces.

 ## Examples